-ongoing, developing process, one has to move out of the static, deductivist style - which admits no conclusions that are not implicit in premisses - and into the methodical style - which aims at decreasing darkness and increasing light and keeps adding discovery to discovery.
-Then, what is paramount is control of the process.
+on-going, developing process, one has to move out of the static, deductivist style -- which admits no conclusions that are not implicit in premisses -- and into the methodical style -- which aims at decreasing AX darkness and increasing light and keeps adding discovery to discovery.
+Then, what is paramounat to enace is control of the process.
 It must be ensured that positions are accepted and counter-positions are rejected.
-But that can be ensured only if investigators have attained intellectual conversion to remounce the myriad of false philosophies, moral conversion to keep themselves free of individual, group, and general bias, and religious conversion so that in fact each loves the Lord his God with his whole heart and his whole soul and all his mind and all his strength.
+But that can be ensured only if investigators have attained intellectual conversion to renounce the myriad of false philosophies, moral conversion to keep themselves free of individual, group, and general bias, and religious conversion so that in fact they love the Lord their God with their whole hearts and whole could and all their mind now is that time for all good men to come each ( loves the Lord his God with his whole heart and his whole soul and all his mind and all his strength.